The Starlost

 The Starlost is a Canadian-produced science fiction television series created by writer Harlan Ellison and broadcast in 1973 on CTV in Canada and syndicated to local stations in the United States.
-The show's setting is a huge generational colony spacecraft called Earthship Ark, which has gone off course.
-Many of the descendants of the original crew and colonists are unaware, however, that they are aboard a ship.
+The show's setting is a huge generational colony spacecraft called Earthship Ark, which following an unspecified accident has gone off course.
+Centuries after its original launch however, most of the descendants of the original crew and colonists are unaware that they are even aboard a spaceship.
 The series experienced a number of production difficulties, and Ellison broke with the project before the airing of its first episode.

 Premise

 Foreseeing the destruction of Earth, humanity builds a multi-generational starship called Earthship Ark, 50 mi wide and 200 mi long.
-The ship contains dozens of biospheres, each kilometres across and housing people of different cultures; their goal is to find and seed a new world of a distant star.
-In 2385, more than 100 years into the voyage, an unexplained accident occurs, and the ship goes into emergency mode, whereby each biosphere is sealed off from the others.
+The ship contains dozens of biospheres, each kilometres across and housing people of different cultures.
+Their goal is to find and seed a new world of a distant star.
+In 2385, more than 100 years into the voyage, an unexplained accident occurs, and the ship goes into emergency mode in which each biosphere is sealed off from the others.